Limestone: Occupational safety and health

 Powdered limestone as a food additive is generally recognized as safe and limestone is not regarded as a hazardous material.
 However, limestone dust can be a mild respiratory and skin irritant, and dust that gets into the eyes can cause corneal abrasions.
 Because limestone contains small amounts of silica, inhalation of limestone dust could potentially lead to silicosis or cancer.

 United States

 The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for limestone exposure in the workplace as 15 mg/m3 total exposure and 5 mg/m3 respiratory exposure over an 8-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 10 mg/m3 total exposure and 5 mg/m3 respiratory exposure over an 8-hour workday.

 Graffiti

 Removing graffiti from weathered limestone is difficult because it is a porous and permeable material.
-The surface is fragile so usual abrasion methods run the risk of severe surface loss.
-Because it is an acid-sensitive stone some cleaning agents cannot be used due to adverse effects.
+The surface is fragile, therefore usual abrasion methods run the risk of severe surface loss.
+Since it is an acid-sensitive stone, some cleaning agents cannot be used due to adverse effects.